Howard Brown Health Center - Chicago Illinois

 Howard Brown Health Center - Chicago, IL

-Howard Brown Health Center is treatment center located at 641 West 63rd Street in the 60621 zip code in Chicago, IL that offers medication assisted substance use treatment.
-It accepts people with HIV or AIDS, lesbian, gay, bisexual, or transgender LGBT and people with trauma into its treatment service.
-Howard Brown Health Center provides suboxone prescription, relapse prevention from naltrexone and buprenorphine maintenance to young adults and adults.
-Some of the treatment approaches used by Howard Brown Health Center consist of dialectical behavior therapy, relapse prevention and substance use counseling.
+Howard Brown Health Center is treatment facility located at 641 West 63rd Street in the 60621 zip code in Chicago, IL that offers medication assisted addiction treatment.
+It accepts people with HIV or AIDS, people with trauma and lesbian, gay, bisexual, or transgender LGBT into its treatment program.
+Howard Brown Health Center provides suboxone prescription, buprenorphine maintenance and relapse prevention from naltrexone to young adults and adults.
+Some of the treatment approaches used by Howard Brown Health Center consist of relapse prevention, 12-step facilitation and cognitive behavioral therapy.

 Address: 641 West 63rd Street, Chicago, IL 60621